hkawaji/dpi1/README.md

 dpi1
 ====

-decomposition-based peak identification, which find peaks across a large number of TSS (transcription starting site) profiles
+Decomposition-based peak identification, which find peaks across a large number of TSS (transcription starting site) profiles

 This is a sample script to perform decomposition-based peak identification (DPI).
-The core code is dpi_core.R.

 ## how to run in this script

   % ./dpi_run.sh -r

+'dpi_core.R' is the core code, and this shell script is a wrapper.

 ## requirements